Lights, Motors, Action!: Extreme Stunt Show: Vehicles

-The show has more than 40 vehicles in the show and backstage in the maintenance garage.
-The primary "hero" car, which the action revolves around, is a custom-built design for the show, while the pursuit cars are Opel Corsas.
-The hero cars are all painted red while the pursuit cars are painted black, to easily allow guests to tell the difference between them.
+The show maintained a fleet of more than 40 vehicles.
+The primary "hero" car, which the action revolves around, was custom-built for the show, while the pursuit cars were designed to resemble Opel Corsas.
+The hero cars were all painted red while the pursuit cars were painted black, to easily allow guests to tell the difference between them.

-The show also includes specially-designed cars that look identical to the others used in the show, two of which are red "hero" cars.
-One substitute hero car has the bodyshell oriented backwards, to allow the driver to appear to be driving in reverse; the other has a seat and steering wheel bolted onto the side of the car away from the audience, so that the car appears to be driving without anyone inside the vehicle.
-One of the substitute black "pursuit" cars is cut in half behind the front doors, so that it can appear to explode during a scene in the show.
+The show included multiple red "hero" cars.
+One had the bodyshell oriented backwards to allow the driver to appear to be driving in reverse; the other had a seat and steering wheel bolted onto the side of the car away from the audience, so that the car appeared to be driving without anyone inside.

+One of the black "pursuit" cars was cut in half behind the front doors, so that it appeared to explode during a scene in the show.

-All the cars, while they appear simple, are reinforced with rally car roll cages for driver safety and are powered by Suzuki Hayabusa 1300 cc 175 hp motorcycle engines mounted directly behind the driver's seat.
-The cars transmissions have four sequential forward and four sequential reverse gears, allowing them to be driven backwards at high speed.
+All the cars were reinforced with roll cages for driver safety and were powered by Suzuki Hayabusa 1300 cc 175 hp motorcycle engines mounted directly behind the driver's seat.
+The cars' transmissions had four sequential forward and reverse gears, allowing them to be driven backwards at high speed.